 The following are hypopituatary gonadotropins produced through pharmaceutical means:

-1. recombinant gonadotropins (rec FSH – rec LH) with brand names Puregon (rec-FSH), Gonal-F (rec-FSH), Pergoveris (combination of rec FSH – rec LH) and
+1. recombinant gonadotropins (rec FSH – rec LH) with brand names Puregon (rec-FSH), Gonal-F (rec-FSH), Pergoveris (a combination of rec FSH – rec LH) and

 2. urinary gonadotropins (HMG) with brand names Altermon (purified FSH), Menopur (purified FSH), Μerional – Bravelle (HMG including both FSH-LH)